RaffaChiaverini/KeyFeaturesLab.github.io/_posts/2025-06-23-SecCopThreatIntelligenceAnalysis.md

 ## Introduction

 As I explored ways to streamline threat intelligence processing in my own work, I developed a project that helped me deeply understand the real-world potential of two powerful Microsoft technologies: **Security Copilot** and **Azure Logic Apps**.
 Through this project, I experienced firsthand how these tools can work together to automate complex workflows, reduce manual workload, and deliver faster, more reliable security outcomes.

 **Microsoft Security Copilot** is an AI-powered assistant that combines the scale of large language models with Microsoft’s security expertise.
 It helps analysts interpret threat data, contextualize IOCs, and generate incident summaries with speed and precision.

 On the other hand, **Azure Logic Apps** is Microsoft’s low-code automation platform.
-It allows you to build workflows that react to events, process data, and trigger actions across different systems.
+It allows users to build workflows that react to events, process data, and trigger actions across different systems.
 When integrated with Security Copilot, Logic Apps can operationalize AI-driven insights automatically parsing threat reports, submitting prompts, and distributing results without human intervention.

 In this blog post, I want to share the project that brought these two technologies together—a solution that helped me go from theory to practical understanding, and that has the potential to save organizations significant time and effort in their security operations.

 <img src="/assets/images/SecCopLogicApp/secuirty copilot logo.png"